EU to allow U.S.-style derivatives option to secure transatlantic deal

-LONDON European Union regulators have proposed U.S.-style flexibility in how rules making derivatives safer are applied in a bid to reach a long-delayed transatlantic deal on supervising the $552 trillion sector.
+LONDON European Union regulators have proposed U.S.-style flexibility in how rules making derivatives safer are applied in a bid to reach a long-delayed transatlantic deal on supervising the $552 trillion (£364.3 trillion) sector.

-The 28-country bloc and the United States are locked in negotiations over recognizing each other's rules for trading derivatives such as interest rate swaps.
+The 28-country bloc and the United States are locked in negotiations over recognising each other's rules for trading derivatives such as interest rate swaps.

 The rules are being introduced after the 2007-09 financial crisis highlighted how the hitherto opaque markets accentuated uncertainties for markets.